 No limits on numbers e.g. of officers or subsidiaries

-4 periods per year for quarterly reporting.
-(Not monthly as Braiins is not expected to be used for monthly management reporting)
+Open ended number of periods per year, normally expected to be 4 for quarterly reporting, but could be more if the year end date changes, or if a monthly or other reporting period is required.

 Data exportable